Cisco Systems' estimated fair value is US$73.18 based on 2 Stage Free Cash Flow to Equity

 Dividends are covered by earnings and cash flows.

 Dividend is low compared to the top 25% of dividend payers in the Communications market.

 Annual earnings are forecast to grow for the next 3 years.

 Good value based on P/E ratio and estimated fair value.

 Annual earnings are forecast to grow slower than the American market.

 Although the valuation of a company is important, it is only one of many factors that you need to assess for a company.
 The DCF model is not a perfect stock valuation tool.
-Rather it should be seen as a guide to "what assumptions need to be true for this stock to be under/overvalued?"
-For instance, if the terminal value growth rate is adjusted slightly, it can dramatically alter the overall result.
-Why is the intrinsic value higher than the current share price?
-For Cisco Systems, we've compiled three pertinent elements you should further research:
+Instead the best use for a DCF model is to test certain assumptions and theories to see if they would lead to the company being undervalued or overvalued.
+For example, changes in the company's cost of equity or the risk free rate can significantly impact the valuation.
+What is the reason for the share price sitting below the intrinsic value?
+For Cisco Systems, there are three important items you should consider:

 Financial Health: Does CSCO have a healthy balance sheet?
 Take a look at our free balance sheet analysis with six simple checks on key factors like leverage and risk.